CMU-Heinz-95702/Project3/README.md

 The signature value is an encrypted hash of the concatenation of all of the values (except the signature value) and does not include the names.
 This should make signature creation and verification easier to do.
 So, in this example, you would really only sign "Value1" + "Value2".
 You would not include "NameOfField1" or "NameOfField2" in the computation of the signature.

-**Task 2 Grading Rubric 20 Points**
+**Task 2 Rubric**

 Rubric:
 1. All messages are signed by the client and verified on the server.
-10 points.
-3. The JSON message being sent to the server is well designed and is represented in RequestMessage.java: 2 Points
+3. The JSON message being sent to the server is well designed and is represented in RequestMessage.java.
-4. The JSON message being sent from the server to the client is well designed and is represented in ResponseMessage.java: 3 Points.
+4. The JSON message being sent from the server to the client is well designed and is represented in ResponseMessage.java.
-5. Separation of concerns is well done with a proxy design. : 2 points.
+5. Separation of concerns is well done with a proxy design.
-6. The single PDF file includes sections correctly labelled: 3 Points.

 RSAExample.java - Key generation and sample encryption and decryption